LiuZhenyao/open_vins/ReadMe.md

+## Open VINS with new comments from ydsf16.
+Just for personal learning.

 # Open VINS
 Welcome to the Open VINS project!
 The Open VINS project houses some core computer vision code along with a state-of-the art filter-based visual-inertial estimator.
 The core filter is an [Extended Kalman filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter) which fuses inertial information with sparse visual feature tracks.